 Observation and then Doing

 According to popular culture, after studies are finished, we should begin offering our skills to others.
-I have built my life around Learning by Observing and then Doing.
-I am a life long beginner.
+I have built my life around Learning by Observing and at the same time Doing.
+I am a lifelong beginner.
 Because there is always more to learn and to investigate, I will never become an expert.
 My assumptions have not changed since I wrote a Ph.D. thesis on this subject.
 Probably as a result of writing this thesis, I am also much more confident that such focused experience-based learning is also the best way for me to learn.
-Unlike schooling where the connection between teacher and students tends to be mechanical, in my case, I form an individual connection with a teacher and by supporting my teacher and at the same time I learn.
+Unlike schooling where the connection between teacher and students tends to be mechanical, in my case, I form an individual connection with a teacher and by supporting my teacher and at the same time, I learn.

 In the spring of 2017, I spent 2 months observing Spero Latchis doing homeopathy.
 I have never experienced such a rapid rotation of patients.
 Watching Spero thinking quickly and making decisions that ranged from well studied intuitive to quick computer research, I decided that I would learn master a background that would allow me to see patients more quickly.